What's Included in Your Housing Contract

 Undergraduate residences: As a general rule, student rooms in the undergraduate residences are not air-conditioned.
 However, some residents who require adaptive housing for health issues or allergies are provided with air-conditioned rooms.

 Graduate / professional student residences: Hasbrouck residents may purchase window air-conditioning units that meet university guidelines, but there is a fee to cover installation and removal, plus additional utility consumption.
 Please visit your Service Center for more information.
-Air conditioning is not available in Thurston Court.

 PLEASE NOTE that hand-held hair dryers often exceed the power limit in bedrooms and should be used in bathrooms only.
 In the older buildings on campus, using multiple appliances at once in your room (particularly if you have a mini-refrigerator or micro-fridge) may result in your room's electrical circuit tripping.

 Student rooms have an extra-long twin bed, desk, desk chair, desk lamp, bureau or wardrobe, and wastebasket for each occupant.
 The windows have drapes, shades, or blinds.
 Buildings have shared kitchens containing a refrigerator, stove, and microwave.

 Each Townhouse apartment has its own kitchen with a refrigerator and stove (no microwave), and a dining/living room with a table and chairs, loveseat, two cushioned chairs, coffee table, end tables, and lamps.

 The suites in the newer West Campus House System buildings each have a sitting room with a sofa, chair, end tables, and coffee table.
 Most rooms across campus are fully carpeted.

 Graduate / Professional Student Communities:

 Graduate units are rented furnished, except for a limited number of units in Hasbrouck, which can be rented unfurnished.